13 Weather Terms You’ll Need to Know This Year

 Chinook Winds/snow eater

 Similar to the Alberta Clipper, strong, quick-moving Chinook winds are common in the Rocky Mountains, says Live Science.
 They rise rapidly from warm air blowing over from the Pacific Ocean and gain speed—gusts can reach up to 80 miles per hour—and drop in temperature as they move.
 After dumping rain or snow onto the mountain peaks, they gust their way east, getting drier and warmer again as they depart.
 Despite their regional name, taken from the Chinook Nation that makes its home in the area, Chinook winds occur in other parts of the country and the world.
 They’re known as the Santa Ana winds in California, puelche in the Andes, föhn winds in the Alps, and afganet in Central Asia.
 Over the Rocky’s they’re also known as snow eaters.
-As pretty as freshly fallen snow can be, you’ll want to think twice before you eat it.

 It’s a name that sounds good and dramatic.
 But as USA Today points out, an arctic blast is just a souped-up name for a major cold front.
 A cold front is basically just the forward portion of a mass of cold air that’s moving in your direction; forming on its edge can be heavy rain or snowstorms.
 While we wait for them to arrive we may experience a warm downpour but behind the front is much colder, drier weather.
 When it does, you’ll want to know these 14 winter survival tips from the coldest parts of the country.